historic-trails/website/docs/loading-images.md

 ### Troubleshooting
 If you've waited more than 5 minutes and your image is still not appearing, you probably made a silly typo somewhere and you have to find it.
 - Most common problem is a mismatch between image filename and what you put in the `image-url` field.
-- Relatedly, double check you filename extension---it might be `jpg` or `jpeg` or `png`.
+- Relatedly, double check you filename extension---it might be `jpg`, `JPG`, `jpeg`, or `png`---or some other variant.
 Make sure your code and the filename match EXACTLY.
 - Double check your code against the model for a missing quote or bracket.
 - Make sure you do not have double quotes anywhere in your caption.
 - Make sure your files are in the `/essays/images` folder in our repository.

 ### Standard Usage
-{% include figure.html class="img-right" width="33%" caption="Mesa Vista Hall" image-url="../../assets/images/default.jpg" %}
+{% include figure.html class="img-right" width="33%" caption="Mesa Vista Hall" abs-image-url=true image-url="assets/images/default.jpg" %}

 Fusce vulputate eleifend sapien.
 Vestibulum purus quam, scelerisque ut, mollis sed, nonummy id, metus.
 Nullam accumsan lorem in dui.
 Cras ultricies mi eu turpis hendrerit fringilla.
 Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; In ac dui quis mi consectetuer lacinia.
 Nam pretium turpis et arcu.
 Duis arcu tortor, suscipit eget, imperdiet nec, imperdiet iaculis, ipsum.